Jayplect/nosql-UK-food-standards/README.md

 ### Part 1: Database and Jupyter Notebook Set Up- CRUD Operations

 - Create

 To begin, I imported the data from my Terminal.The <database>, <collection> and <path> represent the any specified database name, collection name and relative path of the data file.

     ! mongoimport --type json -d <database> -c <collection> --drop --jsonArray <path>

 To access the database I `Created` an instance of the Mongo Client using a default port of 27017.
 The server then processed the request and returned the resource.
 To confirm that the instance was returned, I used `mongo.list_database_names()` to list the representation of the created resource (in this case the databases).

+    # Create an instance of MongoClient
+    mongo = MongoClient(port=27017)

+    # confirm that the new database was created
+    print(mongo.list_database_names())

+    # assign the database to a variable name
+    db = mongo['database']

 - Read

-I retrieved a list of all collections associated with a database using `db.collections.find_one()`.
-The server will respond with a list of all available collections.
+I retrieved a list of all collections associated with the database of interest using `db.list_collection_names()`.
+Typically, the server will respond with a list of all available collections.
+Clearly, I have only one collection and so I assigned this collection to a variable.

+    # review the collections in our new database
+    print(db.list_collection_names())

+    # assign the collection to a variable
+    collection = db['collection']

 - Update

-An exciting new halal restaurant ("Penang Flavours") that just opened in Greenwich, but hasn't been rated yet.
-I inserted this new restaurant (i.e., {new_dict}) into the collection using `insert_one` function.
+An exciting new halal restaurant ("Penang Flavours") just opened in Greenwich, but hasn't been rated yet.
+I inserted this new restaurant with all its information (i.e., {new_dict}) into the collection using `insert_one` function.
 However, to update specific fields, I made a PUT request using PyMongo `update_one()` function to the resource.
 The {id} represents the unique identifier of the resource to be updated while the {dict} represent the new updates.
 The server will then process the request and update the resource with the provided id.
 The response included a representation of the updated resource in an object form which I iterated upon.
 Furthermore, I observed that some of the number values were stored as strings, when they should in fact be stored as numbers.
 Therefore, I had to change the data type from String to Decimal for `longitude` and  `lattitude`.
 For `RatingValue`i set the non 1-5 Rating Values to Null before updating data type to integer.

     #insert a new dictionary
     collection.insert_one({new_dict})

     #update field
     collection.update_one({id},{$set:{dict}})

 - Delete

 To demostrate this operation, I assumed that most Journalists and food critics may not be interested in any establishments within the Dover Local Authority from the database.
 So I checked how many documents contained the Dover Local Authority.
 Then, made a delete request to the resource using the {_id} endpoint, where {id} represents the unique identifier of the resource to be deleted.

     #delete fields
     collection.delete_many({id})

 ### Part 2: Exploratory Analysis